-All businesses in Brunei producing, supplying and serving food and beverages are now required to obtain Halal certification, according to the recent amendment to the Halal Certificate and Halal Label Order.
+All businesses in Brunei producing, supplying and serving food and beverages are now required to apply for Halal certification, according to the recent amendment to the Halal Certificate and Halal Label Order.

 Failure to apply (initiating the application process) for Halal certification within the grace period can be fined up to a maximum of $8,000 and/or face two years in jail.

 Halal certification is currently separated into two categories;

 Businesses who manufacture or produce food products for supply and distribution.
 Examples include bakeshops that supply pastries to supermarket shelves for sale.
 Each individual product has to have its own permit.
 Permit extends to any item that is orally consumed.
 This includes medicine and supplements.

 Businesses who prepare and serve food at an establishment.
 Examples include food served at restaurants and cafes.

 Businesses that were established and running before the amendment’s date of implementation (May 26, 2017) must apply for a certificate or a permit for their products before November 26, 2017.
 Businesses that are registered after the date of implementation are given a six-month grace period to apply.
 During the grace period, these businesses are allowed to operate as usual.

 The amendment also means that businesses who strictly manufacture and produce for supply and distribution and do not serve food on premise (such as factories), need only apply for the halal permit.
 Previously those manufacturing and not serving were also required to have a halal certificate.